Hansa Yellow GX

 Rossol, Monona.
 The Artist's Complete Health and Safety Guide.
 New York, NY : Allworth Press, 2001.
 The book is rather dated, updated information is available from her website.

-While listed as ASTM I in some source, significant doubt has been raised as to this pigments’ reliability.
+While listed as ASTM I in some sources, significant doubt has been raised as to this pigments’ reliability.
 Its lightfastness varies depending on when the pigment was manufactured and overall may be less lightfast than was thought.
 There was a trend noted in Golden’s Testing of PY73 moving toward ASTM II or even ASTM III (Poor) in tints.
+Even back in the 1980s, the NPIRI reported “appreciable” change in tints for both indoor and outdoor (Florida) lightfastness tests.

 Some oil paints list their single-pigment paints as transparent, though other sources describe the pigment as semi-transparent.